-“WiFi” doesn’t have a valid IP configuration.
-(Short Information about this error.)
+What Causes the “WiFi” doesn’t have a valid IP configuration Error?

 The IP address in the Computer is a numerical label assigned to each device connected to a network.
 That uses Internet Protocol (IP) for communication.
 And, to get work a WiFi connection.
 There is a valid IP address required.
 So, if due to some unwanted changes.
 If IP address or internet settings got incorrect.
 Then, this error shows up.

 Although, sometimes due to faulty or outdated network drivers this error message appears.
 By default, if you’re using a dynamic IP address.
 Then, DHCP does assign an IP address, subnet mask, and default gateway for network devices.
 So that the network devices can communicate.